frees-io/freestyle/docs/src/main/tut/docs/core/algebras/README.md

 }
 ```

-We use the type aliae `FS.Seq` and `FS.Par` to indicate complex operations, which combine the algebra's basic requests with the operations from the `Monad` (or `Applicative`) type class.
+We use the type alias `FS.Seq` and `FS.Par` to indicate complex operations, which combine the algebra's basic requests with the operations from the `Monad` (or `Applicative`) type class.
 The names follow the intuition that `Applicative` operations combine data-independent computations that can be run in parallel, and `Monad` operations combine data-dependent computations that need to be run in sequence.

 Note that, although  `FS[_]` and `FS.Par[_]` are equivalent, `@free` only allows using the former for abstract methods.